-Posted on : September 14, 2020 by Clinic One on Respiratory Diseases
+Posted on : September 14, 2020 by Clinic One Team on Respiratory Diseases

-Although COPD is common among the elderly population especially with people after the age of 50, it usually starts in their 30’s, and ‘40s but mostly goes unnoticed.
+Although COPD is common among the elderly population, especially among people after the age of 50, it usually starts in their 30s, and 40s but mostly goes unnoticed.

-Chronic bronchitis is a condition were bronchial tubes (airways of the lungs) that facilitate in carrying the air to and from the air sacs of the lungs has inflammation and thus narrowing.
+Chronic bronchitis is a condition where bronchial tubes (airways of the lungs) that facilitate in carrying the air to and from the air sacs of the lungs have inflammation and thus narrowing.